Azure/azure-sdk-for-js/sdk/storage/storage-blob-changefeed/README.md

 > Server Version: 2019-12-12

-The purpose of the change feed is to provide transaction logs of all the changes that occur to the blobs and the blob metadata in your storage account.
-The change feed provides ordered, guaranteed, durable, immutable, read-only log of these changes.
+The change feed provides an ordered, guaranteed, durable, immutable, read-only transaction log of all the changes that occur to blobs and blob metadata in your storage account.
 Client applications can read these logs at any time.
 The change feed enables you to build efficient and scalable solutions that process change events that occur in your Blob Storage account at a low cost.

 This project provides a client library in JavaScript that makes it easy to consume the change feed.